-- On the Design step of the Campaign Builder, click the Select button under the Predesigned templates option.
+- Navigate to the Design step of the Campaign Builder

-- Click on the Categories drop down menu and check the Autoconnect option.
+- Click the Categories drop down menu and check the Autoconnect option.

-- Choose the template you'd like and follow the prompts to insert information into the campaign.
+- Choose the template you want to use and follow the prompts to insert information into the campaign.

 Link to .mp3 or other music/media files

 You can host your music file on your own server, and add a link for that file to your campaign, or let us host it for you and link to the hosted file instead.

 Do you have Videos embedded in your content?
 If so, our auto-convert option is the easiest and quickest way to properly display them in your campaign.
 Give it a shot here.